-- Charge the battery in a well-ventilated area, so that gases produced while charging can dissipate. - Keep sparks, flames, and smoking materials away from the battery at all times. - Make sure the battery charger is unplugged before connecting or disconnecting cables to the battery.
+- Charge the battery in a well-ventilated area, so that gases produced while charging can dissipate. - Keep sparks, flames, and smoking materials away from the battery at all times. - Make sure the battery cap vents are open after the battery is filled with acid (check manifold vent on each cap). - Make sure the battery charger is unplugged before connecting or disconnecting cables to the battery. - 1.
+Charge the battery at 15 amps for 10 minutes.

-IMPORTANT: Always disconnect the negative (-) battery terminal before charging.
-Failure to do so can result in damage to the ECU.

-- 1. Disconnect the battery terminals-negative (-) - Charge the battery at 15 amps for 10 minutes.
 DO NOT exceed 20 amps maximum recommended charging rate.
-Total charging time should not exceed one (1) hour. - 3.
-Reconnect the battery terminals starting with the positive (+) terminal.
+Charge until specific gravity is at least 1.250.
+Total charging time should not exceed one (1) hour. - 2.
+After charging the battery, adjust the electrolyte level to the bottom of the vent wells [1/4 to 1/2 in.
+(6 to 13 mm) above the plates].

+IMPORTANT: DO NOT overfill the battery.
+Electrolyte will overflow through the vented caps onto parts of the machine and WILL result in severe corrosion.

+3. Install battery.